redlibrarian/redlibrarian.github.io/presentations.md

 title: Selected Presentations
 permalink: /presentations/
 ---
+* "Labour, Solidarity, and Libraries", Panel (with Jennifer Dekker and John Fink), CAPAL Conference, May 30, 2018.
+* "Theory as Material Force: Marxism and the Challenge of Academic Librarianship", CAPAL Conference, May 29, 2018.
+* "“Agents of change”: Books and Marxist theories of history and technology", Bibliographic Society of Canada, May 28.
+2018.
 * "What Marx Can Tell Us About Climate Change", *Rebel Knowledge 2018*, Guelph University, February 11, 2018.
 * "Embracing Anarchy?
 A Code4LibYEG Retrospective", with Lydia